aksay026/face-emotion-detector/README.md

 # face-emotion-detector
-model classifies images according to the emotions
+model classifies images according to the emotions using keras